blacklane/stubbed-mock/CODE_OF_CONDUCT.md

 as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

+## Reporting

+If you believe you’re experiencing unacceptable behavior that will not be tolerated as outlined above, please reach out to one of the maintainers or send a message to *github@blacklane.com*

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team using the contact information given on the organization's presentation page.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.